Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Run `sudo libinput debug-events --show-keycodes` in the terminal
+1. Run `sudo libinput debug-events --show-keycodes` in the terminal.
-1. Verify that pressing the play/pause key generates a `KEY_PLAYPAUSE` event
+1. Verify that pressing the play/pause key generates a `KEY_PLAYPAUSE` event.

 **Expected result**

-1. Pressing the play/pause hotkey generates a `KEY_PLAYPAUSE` event
+1. Pressing the play/pause hotkey generates a `KEY_PLAYPAUSE` event.

 ### ECR005.002 Keyboard (function key: play/pause) in OS (Windows 11)